 Testing is done for 18 inorganic compounds on each water source every nine years.
-The City's most recent testing for inorganic compounds was performed in October of 2004.
-At that time, a very low level of copper (less than 8% of the allowable level) was detected.
-All other inorganic compound testing produced no detectable results.
+The City's most recent testing for inorganic compounds was performed in March of 2011.
+At that time all samples tested well below MCL's.

 Arsenic